sneakaway-studio/explode-the-web/tutorial/markdown/3-dom.md

 <div class="twocolumn">
 <div class="col">

-- The icon identifies the browser extension in the `chrome://extensions` page.
+The icon identifies the browser extension in the `chrome://extensions` page.

-- Add this code to your manifest to add the icon and action and refresh the extension.
+1. Add this code to your manifest to add the icon and action.
+1. Refresh the extension.

 </div>
 <div class="col">